 UK resident companies with profits under £50,000 pay UK corporation tax at a rate of 19%.
 Companies with profits greater than £250,000 pay the increased CT rate of 25%.
 For UK resident companies there are marginal rates between 19-25% for companies with profits between £50,000-250,000.
-All non-UK resident companies pay corporation tax at 25%.
+All non-UK resident companies pay corporation tax at 25% unless they are resident in a country with a non-discrimination clause in their double tax treaty with the UK (in which case the lower rates may be available as they are for UK companies).